Collaborative and evolving research

-Staff and students within SEED have a long standing reputation for developing collaborative partnerships with schools and colleges within Manchester, across the North West, and internationally.
+Staff and students within SEED have a long-standing reputation for developing collaborative partnerships with schools, colleges and other education providers within Greater Manchester, the North West, and internationally.

 Our staff are currently involved in a diverse range of research projects that aim to add to knowledge in the field of education and support schools, parents and young people.